google/crubit/docs/overview/reference_safety.md

     reference to.
 *   Mutating public fields of a C++ struct that Rust has a reference to.

-TODO: Try to succintly mention the idea that short-lived / non-retained references are safe from the mutation risk.
+TODO: Try to succinctly mention the idea that short-lived / non-retained references are safe from the mutation risk.

 ## Dangling or null references